 Protecting the vulnerable from violence or death is a fundamental part of respect for life.

-Domestic violence, also known as intimate partner violence (IPV) is defined by the Centers for Disease Control as "a serious, preventable public health problem that affects millions of Americans."
-It refers to the physical, sexual, or psychological harm by a current or former partner or spouse and does include teen dating relationships.
+Domestic violence, also known as intimate partner violence (IPV) is called "a serious, preventable public health problem that affects millions of Americans" by the Centers for Disease Control.
+It refers to the physical, sexual, or psychological harm by a current or former partner or spouse and includes teen dating relationships.

 Faith communities are called to offer hope, help, and healing to all harmed by domestic abuse and violence.

 The Maryland Catholic Conference works closely with state legislators to prevent and provide for all victims of domestic violence.

 bulletin announcements, prayers of the faithful, and links, including a Novena for Peace in All Families